Bulletproof Biceps for Strongman & Strength Athletes: Injury Prevention & Arm Training That Actually Matters

 A torn bicep.

 It’s one of the most common and career-limiting injuries in strongman and strength sports, but it’s also one of the most avoidable if you train smart.
-Strongman, in particular, is brutal on the biceps because of the heavy reliance on grip-intensive events—stones, tires, carries, car deadlifts, and odd-object lifts all place the biceps under extreme isometric stress.
-Yet, the same lifters who go all-in on max-effort yoke walks will scoff at direct arm training as “bodybuilding fluff.”
+Strongman, in particular, is brutal on the biceps because of the heavy reliance on grip-intensive events - stones, tires, carries, car deadlifts, and odd-object lifts all place the biceps under extreme isometric stress.
+Yet, the same lifters who go all-in on max-effort yoke walks will scoff at direct arm training as its not 'functional'

 This article will cover: